 The leaked documents that the Guardian and Bureau revealed suggest the use of secretive corporate security firms to gather intelligence about political campaigners has been widespread.
 However, police chiefs have in the past raised a ‘massive concern’ that the activities of the corporate companies are barely regulated and completely uncontrolled.
 The police have claimed that commercial firms have had more spies embedded in political groups than there were undercover police officers.

 The revelations are based on hundreds of pages of leaked documents from two corporate intelligence firms, that reveal the inner workings of a normally subterranean industry over several years in the 2000s.
 Major firms are hiring people from security firms to monitor and infiltrate political groups that object to their commercial activities.
 The security firms are spying on law-abiding campaigners and impeding their democratic rights.
-The spies are known to surreptitiously foster conflicts within campaigns, to set activists against each other, in order to wear them down and make them lose their political motivation.
+The spies are known to surreptitiously foster conflicts within campaigns, to set activists against each other, in order to wear them down and ‘disenchant’ them, so they lose their political motivation.
 “People get tired of it, that’s their weakness,” one person told the Guardian.
 He worked for a corporate espionage company.